unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 **_Datacube._** A cube 1 inch on each side that can store up to 1 zettabyte of information.

 **_Caltrops._** As an action, you can spread a bag of caltrops to cover a square area that is 5 feet on a side.
 Any creature that enters the area must succeed on a DC 15 Dexterity saving throw or stop moving this turn and take 1 piercing damage.
-Taking this damage reduces the creature’s walking speed by 10 feet until the creature regains at least 1 hit point.
-A creature moving through the area at half speed doesn’t need to make the save.
+Taking this damage reduces the creature's walking speed by 10 feet until the creature regains at least 1 hit point.
+A creature moving through the area at half speed doesn't need to make the save.

 **_Chain._** A chain has 10 hit points.
 It can be burst with a successful DC 20 Strength check.

-**_Climber’s Kit._** A climber’s kit includes special pitons, boot tips, gloves, and a harness.
-You can use the climber’s kit as an action to anchor yourself; when you do, you can’t fall more than 25 feet from the point where you anchored yourself, and you can’t climb more than 25 feet away from that point without undoing the anchor.
+**_Climber's Kit._** A climber's kit includes special pitons, boot tips, gloves, and a harness.
+You can use the climber's kit as an action to anchor yourself; when you do, you can't fall more than 25 feet from the point where you anchored yourself, and you can't climb more than 25 feet away from that point without undoing the anchor.

 **_Datapad._** An all purpose personal digital assistant.
 Used for storing information, and accessing data networks.
 Also a required tool for slicers.
 A datapad can last up to 2 weeks before it needs to be charged over a long rest.